Behavioral Health Services For Children

 This program is to encourage conversations about suicide and mental health for anyone at risk for suicide.
 This includes Cognitive Behavioral Counseling – a type of talk counseling where a counselor works with a patient to challenge negative thoughts and Dialectical Behavior Therapy (DBT) is another kind of talk counseling that strives to teach people how to live in the moment, cope with stress and regulate their emotions.

-Grief encompass a range of feelings from deep sadness to anger.
+Grief encompasses a range of feelings from deep sadness to anger.
 The process of adapting to a significant loss, whether it is big or small, can vary dramatically from one person to another.
 It often depends on a person’s background, beliefs, and relationship to what was lost.
 If you have lost someone or something precious, you may wish to find a counselor.
 You do not have to endure your grief alone.
 Counseling is an opportunity to explore your feelings and memories without judgment.

 Community Counseling Center provides care in an empathetic, non-judgmental and compassionate manner.
 We believe in finding the most effective medications to effectively support counseling.
 It is important that medication analysis is performed by a licensed medical professional specializing in psychiatric care.